canonical/core-base/SECURITY.md

 The snap is released into the edge channel, where edge validation is performed.
 If the validation succeeds, it is automatically promoted to the beta channel if a snap revision is not already in progress for beta validation.
 When in beta-validation the snap is then tested on various real hardware.
+If the beta validation is passed, the snap moves to candidate where it stays for some time to allow external testing and integration, before it moves to stable.

 ## Supported versions
 <!-- Include start supported versions -->